-Creating a home theater can be a valuable investment, especially as the cost of family entertainment and the gasoline to get there continue to rise.
-Setting up a home theater creates a range of options for everyone in the household, from screening room to sports arena to gaming pavilion.
-It can be done on the cheap, as well…just mind the basics and shop wisely, and you’ll be able to replicate a mogul-worthy experience on an extra’s budget.
+Building a home theater can be a valuable investment, especially as the cost of family entertainment continues to rise.
+Consider home theater design upgrades that offer a top notch experience you can actually afford.
+Mind the basics and shop wisely, and you’ll be able to replicate a mogul-worthy experience on an extra’s budget.

 Follow this home theater script to create a successful theater production in a home of any size.

 1. Set design: As with any home improvement, assess the space you have before investing in new home theater components, changing up finishes and rearranging the furniture.
 The comfortable distances between the placement of your screen, speakers and seating depend on the size of the room, and in turn determine how much power, screen surface area and sound stuff are needed to provide an ideal experience.
 Bottom line, great home theater doesn’t require a giant screen and a zillion speakers.

 2. Screen Dreams: Investing in a new television is a smart starting point when it comes to home theater design, and savvy shoppers can score cheap deals on sets of all sizes any day of the year (but mostly during the holidays).

 Make sure you’re purchasing a size and format that’ll work well within your space —a screen that’s too grand and too close for comfort can actually diminish the experience.
 The ideal viewing distance from the television should be two to two-and-a-half times the width of the TV screen.

 This ratio may vary depending on the type of television you select (HDTV-enabled units may allow closer seating depending on their size, for example), so follow the viewing specs provided by the manufacturer, including those for lateral placement of seating.